Hanysdata/portfolio-project/README.md

 # 👩‍💻 Hany Septy Maulia – Data Analyst Portfolio

+> Passionate data profesional specializing in business analytics and insight generation

 Hi there!
-I'm **Hany Septy Maulia**, currently working as a **Jr Cash Management Analyst at Citilink Indonesia**, with a growing passion and focus on **data analytics in finance and fleet management**.
+I'm a **Jr Cash Management Analyst at Citilink Indonesia**, with a growing passion and focus on **data analytics in finance and fleet management**.
 I'm actively transitioning into a **Data Analyst** role where I can transform data into insights and decisions that **optimize financial operations and asset utilization**.

 🎯 **Target Role**: Data Analyst (Finance / Fleet Management)

 🛠️ **Core Skills**:
 - Excel (Intermediate)
 - SQL (Beginner)